How to Create an Excel Financial Model with Debt Financing

 Finally, use the resulting cash flows to calculate the investment returns.
 The post-debt funding model should reduce the required equity funding requirement and the weighted cost of capital.
 As a result, the net present value will most likely favour the scenario with debt.

 Download my Financial Model with Debt Funding Template to see examples of the main topics covered in this tutorial.
-While the Excel spreadsheets contain many calculations, I’ve tried to structure them into easy to follow layout:
+While the Excel spreadsheets contain many calculations, I’ve tried to structure them into an easy-to-follow layout:

-• Cash Flow Model: Uses basic assumptions and Excel formulas to forecast revenue and costs.
+• Cash Flow Model: Uses basic assumptions and formulas to forecast revenue and costs.
 The estimated sales units drive revenues and direct sales.
-Then, fixed costs calculations follow and finally, capital expenditures.
+Then, fixed cost calculations follow and finally, capital expenditures.
 The model also calculates the estimated taxes, working capital and depreciation charge.

 • Debt Model: Takes the cash flow model results to determine the level of potential debt finding.
-The model splits the cash flow into tranches, raising the debt over several periods.
+Then, the model splits the cash flow into tranches, raising the debt over several periods.
 That also allows you to differ terms such as interest, grace periods and repayments over time.

 • Summary: Consolidates the Cash Flow Model and Debt Model sheets results and aggregates them into a yearly view.

 • Equity Returns: Calculates the required equity funding level under pre-debt financing (unlevered) and post-debt financing (levered) scenarios.
-It uses an EBITDA multiplier to estimate the enterprise/exit value level and the corresponding equity returns.
+Then, it uses an EBITDA multiplier to estimate the enterprise/exit value level and the corresponding equity returns.

 • Balance Sheet and Debt: This sheet summarises the projected yearly balance of assets, liabilities and equity investment.
-The debt summary summarises the debt liability.
+In addition, the debt summary illustrates annual debt liability.

 The file is in Excel format, but you can convert it to Google Sheets using the instructions here [external link].